Baked Apple Slices

 Easy-to-prepare desserts don’t get much simpler than this sliced baked apples recipe.
 A combination of sweet and tart apples is sliced thin, tossed with cinnamon sugar and butter, and baked in the oven until they’re soft and have filled your kitchen with fall aromas.

 As they bake, the butter melts, and the apples release their natural juices, leaving behind an incredible sauce at the bottom of the baking dish.
-The comforting combo of soft and jammy baked apples with the cinnamon-infused apple and butter sauce is the key to taking any scoop of ice cream or slice of apple pie up a notch.
-But that’s only if you can resist eating the apples straight from the pan first.
+The comforting combo of soft and jammy baked apples with the cinnamon-infused apple and butter sauce is the key for elevating a scoop of ice cream or a slice of apple pie.
+But honestly, that’s only if you can resist sneaking a few straight from the pan first!

 Ingredients and Substitutions